ADHD In Adults: Symptoms, Challenges, And Treatments

 Medication

-ADHD medications are usually separated into two categories: stimulant and non-stimulant.
-Clinical trials show that both types of medication can increase levels of brain chemicals like dopamine, which are often lower in people with ADHD.
+ADHD medications are usually separated into two categories: stimulant and nonstimulant.
+Clinical trials show that both types of medication can increase levels of brain chemicals like dopamine, which the brain often underresponds to in people with ADHD.

 Always consult with a medical or mental health professional before starting or stopping medication.

 There are many ways that therapy can be helpful for you as an adult with ADHD.
-A therapist can help you learn effective strategies for dealing with challenges regarding accomplishing tasks, managing time, and developing behavioral skills.
+A therapist can help you learn effective strategies for dealing with challenges in accomplishing tasks, managing time, or replacing maladaptive behaviors.
 They can also help you process the often difficult feelings you may experience as a result of ADHD.
-You may also want to consider support groups to talk to people who may be experiencing some of the same challenges you are for another line of support.
+You may also want to consider support groups to talk to people who are experiencing some of the same challenges you are as another line of support.

 Tips for productivity

-When implemented alongside a thorough treatment plan, other behavioral treatments may help you with some of the challenges that symptoms of ADHD can produce in adulthood.
+When implemented alongside a thorough treatment plan, other behavioral changes may help you with some of the challenges that symptoms of ADHD can produce in adulthood.

 Avoid multitasking

-Although you may be tempted to do several things at once if you have ADHD, this can put you further behind and lead to careless mistakes.
+Although you may be tempted to do several things at once, this can put you further behind and lead to careless mistakes.
 Multitasking can use up more of your energy and decrease the quality of your work compared to focusing on one thing at a time.
 To help you work on one thing at a time, consider utilizing time blocking.
 Time blocking is a method that splits your day into segments of time, each of which can be committed to a specific task.
+One of these techniques is called the Pomodoro Technique, described next.

 Use the Pomodoro Technique

 The Pomodoro Technique involves spending a set amount of time focusing on one task and then allowing yourself a short break before starting the timer again.
-The most popular variation of this method involves twenty-five-minute stretches of work, with five-minute breaks in between and a longer break after two hours.
-This can be an effective strategy given that taking breaks has been shown to increase focus.
+The most popular variation of this method involves twenty-five-minute stretches of work, with five-minute breaks in between and a longer break every two hours.
+This can be an effective strategy given that taking breaks has been shown to increase focus—an invaluable and more finite resource for those with ADHD.

 Use a planner

-If you struggle with time management and working memory, consider keeping a planner and using it daily.
+If you struggle with time management and working memory—that is, continually retrieving information for a temporary time in order to complete a task—consider keeping a planner and using it daily.
 This could be a paper organizer or an app.
 Find a planner that works for you and make sure that everything you need to remember goes in it.

 Limit distractions